LowellInstruments/ddt/README.md

 cat -v /dev/ttyUSB2
 ```

+No answer?
+You might have the cell port in ``/dev/ttyUSB4``.
+Re-run the command above replacing '2' with '4'.

-Please contact Lowell Instruments so we can help you get it updated with our ``ddt_quectel`` tools.
+Please contact Lowell Instruments if you have an old version.

+We can help you get it updated with our ``ddt_quectel`` tools.

 ## Post configuration